tetratelabs/istio-distro.io/content/en/blog/testing-services-with-istio/index.md

 tags: ["istio"]
 ---

-In this blog, we will talk about how to use Istio service mesh features that can help you to tests the resiliency of the services.
+In this blog, we will talk about how to use Istio service mesh features that can help you to test the resiliency of the services.

 ## Making Services Fail